Vietnam Street Food Safety: Preventing Illness in Ho Chi Minh City and Hanoi

 Why Book a Pre-Travel Health Consultation with Travel Bug Health?

 Booking a pre‑travel health consultation with Travel Bug Health lets our clinicians recommend the right vaccines and precautions for your trip.
-We’ll review your itinerary, suggest the best vaccination schedule, and explain any entry requirements.
-Aim to book at least 4–6 weeks before departure so vaccines have time to take effect.
+We’ll review your itinerary, suggest the most appropriate vaccinations for you, and explain any entry requirements.
+Plan to book your appointment at least 4–6 weeks before departure so vaccines have time to take effect.

 What Are Safe Eating Practices for Street Food in Ho Chi Minh City and Hanoi?

-Enjoying street food safely is about smart choices: pick vendors with good hygiene, prefer hot and freshly cooked items, and be mindful of drinks and produce.
+Enjoying street food safely is about smart choices: pick vendors with good hygiene, stick to hot and freshly cooked items, and be mindful of drinks and produce.
 These small habits reduce your risk without dimming the experience.
+Don’t forget to wash your hands frequently, especially before you eat and after using the toilet.
+Soap and water still works the best and is more effective than hand sanitizer.

 How to Choose Hygienic Street Food Stalls and Avoid Risky Foods?